Tilak1/CUDA_100_Days_Programming_Opportunity/Day_6_WARP_DIVERGENCE/Readme.md

 }
 ```

-* If threads exit the loop at different times, they will **diverge**
+* If threads exit the loop at different times, they will **diverge**.
-* Loop unrolling/predication won't help unless manually handled
+* Loop unrolling or predication won't help unless manually handled.

 ---